xin-huang/SeleDiff/README.md

 ## Examples
-Here is an example to show how `SeleDiff` tests and estimates selection differences between populations.
+Here is an example to show how `SeleDiff` tests and estimates selection coefficient differences between populations.
 5 populations (YRI, CEU, CHB, CHD, ASW) from [HapMap3 (release3)](http://hapmap.ncbi.nlm.nih.gov/) were extracted.
 CHB and CHD were merged into one population called CHS.
 Correlated individuals and SNPs which major allele frequencies are less than 0.05 were removed by [PLINK 1.07](http://pngu.mgh.harvard.edu/~purcell/plink/download.shtml)(`--geno 0.01 --maf 0.05`).
 SNPs in strong linkage disequilibrium were removed, applying a window of 50 SNPs advanced by 5 SNPs and r<sup>2</sup> threshold of 0.01 (`--indep-pairwise 50 5 0.01`) in PLINK.
 All the genetic data are stored in EIGENSTRAT format.

-### Estimate Selection Differences in SNPs
+### Estimate Selection Coefficient Differences in SNPs

 The SNP rs12913832 in gene *HERC2* is associated with blue/non-blue eyes.
 Its ancestral allele is A and its derived allele is G. The SNP rs1800407 in gene *OCA2* is also associated with blue/non-blue eyes.
 Its ancestral allele is C and its derived allele is T. The ancestral allele information is stored in `examples/ancestral_alleles.tsv`.